Union Pacific 4014: Excursion service

+US states visited by No. 4014 in excursion service.

-Once restored, No. 4014 joined the railroad's never-retired Union Pacific FEF series No. 844 steam locomotive in excursion service.
-It also became the world's largest operational steam locomotive, displacing UP No. 3985.
+Once restored, No. 4014 joined No. 844 in excursion service.
+It also became the world's largest operational steam locomotive, displacing No. 3985.
+Dickens, who had led the restoration project, became No. 4014's regular engineer.
+Barker would also serve as the expert fireman of No. 4014.
 In May 2019, No. 4014 made its first excursion run amid the celebrations marking 150 years since the completion of the first transcontinental railroad.
-Following its May 4 christening at the Cheyenne Depot Museum, No. 4014 — doubleheaded with No. 844 — traveled to Ogden, Utah.
+After its May 4 christening at the Cheyenne Depot Museum, No. 4014 — doubleheaded with No. 844 — traveled to Ogden, Utah.
+Afterwards, No. 4014 received replicas of its own builder's plates, nearly six decades after the originals were stolen.
 No. 4014 subsequently made two tours on its own.
 From July 8 to August 8, it visited the Midwestern United States, including brief stops at Saint Paul Union Depot and the Lake Superior Railroad Museum; it then toured the Southwestern United States from September 27 to November 26.

 In January 2020, Union Pacific officials announced that the UP Steam Team would retire No. 3985, which was in poor mechanical condition.
-Due to the COVID-19 pandemic, UP announced in March 2020 that it would cancel that year's steam operations.
+Two months later, UP suspended steam operations because of the COVID-19 pandemic.
 Excursion operations resumed in August and September 2021 with No. 4014 doing tour stops in Fort Worth and Houston, Texas; New Orleans, Louisiana; North Little Rock, Arkansas; St. Louis, Missouri; and Denver, Colorado.

+No. 4014 hauls an excursion near Ralston, Iowa, on July 15, 2019.